GatCode/OpenGrind/README.md

 1. Open the *OpenGrind* Folder in VSCode

-2. Choose the correct `upload_port`coresponing to your MCU and OS in the `platformio.ini`file.
+2. Choose the correct `upload_port`corresponing to your MCU and OS in the `platformio.ini`file.
 This can be for example`COM3`on Windows or`/dev/ttyUSB0`on Mac or Linux.

 3. Connect your microcontroller and hit the upload button --> enjoy 🎉